BlvckBytes/GPEEE/README.md

 * **All** control flow and complex logic will be outsourced to Java and hidden behind functions

-Without adhering to these, I'm sure the project would grow into an unmaintainable beast of "one more feature please" in no time.
+Without adhering to these, I'm sure the project would grow into an unmaintainable beast of "one more feature please".
 The restrictions may seem harsh, but you're still able to get up and running with all customizations by defining your own *evaluation environment* exactly to your needs in no time.

 ## How It Works